-- (1) (a) A financial sector regulator or the Reserve Bank has an obligation and a duty to - - (i) achieve its objective as set out in this Act; - (ii) achieve the objects of financial sector laws; - (iii) perform its functions, including its supervisory functions, in terms of financial sector laws and the Financial Intelligence Centre Act. - (b) A financial sector regulator or the \Reserve \Bank must collect and use information, including personal information as defined in the Protection of Personal Information Act, to the extent that the financial sector regulator or the Reserve Bank determines is necessary to properly perform the obligations and duties referred to in paragraph (a). - (2) (a) A financial sector regulator or the Reserve Bank must disclose information referred to in subsection (1)(b) if the financial sector regulator or the Reserve Bank determines it is necessary to comply with its obligations- - (i) to perform functions in terms of, or as enabled by, the financial sector laws or the Financial Intelligence Centre Act: - (ii) relating to legal proceedings or other proceedings; - (iii) to warn financial customers against conducting business with a financial institution or other person conducting activities in contravention of the financial sector laws or the Financial Intelligence Centre Act; - (iv) to inform financial customers of actions taken against a financial institution in terms of the financial sector laws or the Financial Intelligence Centre Act; - (v) to alert financial customers to activities carried out by a financial institution that a financial sector regulator or the Reserve Bank believes to constitute a risk to financial customers;

-- (vi) to protect the public interest; - (vii) to deter, prevent, detect, report and remedy fraud or other criminal activity in relation to financial products or financial services; or - (viii) relating to anti-money laundering and combating the financing of terrorism. - \(1) (a) Information obtained in the performance of any power or function in terms of a financial sector law, sections 45 or 45B of the Financial Intelligence Centre
+- (1) (a) A financial sector regulator or the Reserve Bank has an obligation and a duty - (i) achieve its objective as set out in this Act; - (ii) achieve the objects of financial sector laws; - (iii) perform its functions, including its supervisory functions, in terms of financial sector laws and the Financial Intelligence Centre Act. - (b) A financial sector regulator or the Reserve Bank must collect and use information, including personal information as defined in the Protection of Personal Information Act, to the extent that the financial sector regulator or the Reserve Bank determines is necessary to properly perform the obligations and duties referred to in paragraph (a). - (c) A financial sector regulator or the Reserve Bank may only share or disclose information in order to fulfil its obligations and duties in terms of this subsection and subsection (2), and the disclosure or sharing of information for any other purposes constitutes the sharing or disclosure of information for a purpose that is not authorised, as referred to in section 272. - (2) (a) A financial sector regulator or the Reserve Bank must disclose information referred to in subsection (1)(b) if the financial sector regulator or the Reserve Bank determines it is necessary to comply with its obligations- - (i) to perform functions in terms of, or as enabled by, the financial sector laws or the Financial Intelligence Centre Act; - (ii) relating to legal proceedings or other proceedings; - (iii) to warn financial customers against conducting business with a financial institution or other person conducting activities in contravention of the financial sector laws or the Financial Intelligence Centre Act; - (iv) to inform financial customers of actions taken against a financial institution in terms of the financial sector laws or the Financial Intelligence Centre Act; - (v) to alert financial customers to activities carried out by a financial institution that a financial sector regulator or the Reserve Bank believes to constitute a risk to financial customers; - (vi) to protect the public interest; - (vii) to deter, prevent, detect, report and remedy fraud or other criminal activity in relation to financial products or financial services; or - (viii) relating to anti-money laundering and combating the financing of terrorism. - (b) Information obtained in terms of the Financial Intelligence Centre Act, other than in terms of sections 45 and 45B of that Act, may only be utilised or disclosed in accordance with sections 29, 40 and 41 of that Act. - (3)-) A financial sector regulator or the Reserve Bank, in pursuing the obligations and duties referred to in subsection (1)(a) and (2)(a), may- - (a) liaise with any designated authority on matters of common interest; - (b) participate in the proceedings of any designated authority; - (c) advise or receive advice from any designated authority; - (d) prior to taking regulatory action which a financial sector regulator or the Reserve Bank considers material against a financial institution, inform any designated authority that the financial sector regulator or the Reserve Bank, as the case may be, of the pending regulatory action or, where this is not possible, inform the designated authority as soon as possible after taking the regulatory action; and - (e) negotiate and enter into bilateral or multilateral co-operation agreements, including memoranda of understanding, with designated authorities, including designated authorities in whose countries a subsidiary or holding company of a financial institution is incorporated or a branch is situated, to, among other matters- - co-ordinate and harmonise the reporting and other obligations of financial institutions; - (ii) provide mechanisms for the exchange of information, including provision requiring or permitting a financial sector regulator, the Reserve Bank or a designated authority-